bootstrapworld/curriculum/lessons/piecewise-functions-conditionals/langs/en-us/slides.md

 {layout="Investigate"}
 # Intro to Piecewise Functions

-Work with your partner to think of real-world examples of piecewise functions.
+Work with your partner to think of real-world examples of piecewise functions.{style="font-size:16pt"}

-_Here are a few examples to get you started:_
+_Here are a few examples to get you started:_{style="font-size:16pt"}

 * Places like movie theaters and museums often have different ticket prices for students, children, and senior citizens.
-That means the total price can't be determined simply by asking how many tickets there are -- the price-per-person is conditioned on what kind of ticket is being purchased!
+That means the total price can't be determined simply by asking how many tickets there are -- the price-per-person is conditioned on what kind of ticket is being purchased!{style="font-size:16pt"}

 * The US Postal Service charges a different rate for differently-sized letters and packages.
-That means the total price can't be determined just by asking how many things are being mailed -- the price is conditioned on what kind of things are shipped!
+That means the total price can't be determined just by asking how many things are being mailed -- the price is conditioned on what kind of things are shipped!{style="font-size:16pt"}

 <!-- Many phone plans include a certain price-per-gigabyte for data, but only up to a maximum cutoff amout.
 After that, the price-per-gigabyte gets a lot higher.
 That means we can't calculate the cost simply by knowing how many gigabytes there are -- the cost is conditioned on what the cutoff is!
 -->